devnickocodes/memovault-app/README.md

 - When signing up the username field will have a length restriction between 3 and 16 characters

+### Improve Features according to Google DevTools' Lighthouse

+- Features will be improved as per the report returned by DevTools' Lighthouse

+### Display Popular Posts on small screens

+- Ensure popular posts are displayed effectively on smaller screens.

 ## Frameworks, libraries and dependencies

 ### React-Infinite-Scroll-Component